SilvestriStefano/silvestristefano/README.md

 In the Fall 2021 I enrolled in a 14(+3)-weeks bootcamp @[EPICODE School](https://epicode.it) to become a Full Stack Developer.

-I have helped design and create the [SARKAS](https://github.com/murillo-group/sarkas) [website](https://murillo-group.github.io/sarkas/) for the [Murillo-Group at MSU](https://murillogroupmsu.com/) way before enrolling in the bootcamp.
+I have helped design and create the [SARKAS](https://github.com/murillo-group/sarkas) [website](https://murillo-group.github.io/sarkas/) for the [Murillo-Group at MSU](https://murillogroupmsu.com/) before enrolling in the bootcamp.
 It was built with [Sphinx](https://www.sphinx-doc.org), a Python static website generator that is mainly used for documentation-type websites.

 ---
 ---